MicrosoftDocs/dynamics365smb-docs/business-central/admin-powerbi.md

 A common mistake is to enter the company display name instead of the company name.
 To find the company name search for **Companies**.
 Then use the **Name** field when entering your company name.

 ### Incorrect User Name and Password
-The user name and password used to connect will be the same as what is used to connect to your Microsoft Office 365 account.
+The user name and password used to sign into Power BI will be the same as what is used to connect to your Microsoft Office 365 account.
 The content packs also require that you have a Microsoft [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] account.
 Once you enter your credentials, we will auto discover any Microsoft [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] tenants you have access to.
 If you do not have a licensed or trial Microsoft [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] account, you will receive an error message.

 ### The Key Didn't Match Any Rows in the Table